Leyka/TwitchOn-Firefox/README.md

-# Gardoum Firefox Extension
+# Twitch On Firefox Extension

-Firefox extension for Twitch streamer (Gardoum) that notify when he's on stream
+Firefox extension for Twitch streamer that notify when the streamer is live.

-Set icon to "LIVE" (or "OFF") and notify when Gardoum is on air
+Set icon to "LIVE" (or "OFF") + notify

 ![](data/on.png)